 Am I all balanced and perfect now?

 It’s a work in process.
+Because, you know, life keeps throwing stuff at you.
 But I’m in a much better place physically, emotionally, mentally, and spiritually, than I was before I started engaging in holistic wellness.

 What responses do I get from this blog so far?